 Over the next ten years, the School aims to significantly increase the opportunities for boys requiring financial assistance to come to Harrow.
 We plan to provide many more full-fee awards for pupils from disadvantaged backgrounds, while also making the Harrow fee affordable for a much wider range of families.

 Our aim, in the short term, is to increase our bursary funding by a further £20m increasing the percentage of boys in receipt of means-tested support from 10% to 30%.

 Building for the future

-Later phases include a new Sports building, and a scheme providing safer, more direct thoroughfares across the east side of the Hill, shifting the pupil centre away from the busy High Street.
+Later phases include a new Sports building, and a scheme providing safer, more direct thoroughfares across the east side of the Hill, moving the pupil centre away from the busy High Street.

-In addition, the School has a rolling programme of renovations to modernise each of our boarding houses on the Hill.
-Over the next 30 years every House will receive a major refurbishment, bringing a number of our traditional boarding Houses into the 21st century, to meet the demands of modern-day boarding.
+The School also has a rolling programme of renovations to modernise each of our boarding houses on the Hill.
+Over the next 30 years every House will receive a major refurbishment, ensuring these traditional buildings meet the demands of modern-day boarding.